Prize Bond: Organization

 The Prize Bond Company is a joint venture between the founders An Post and FEXCO and is based in Killorglin, County Kerry.
-The company was created in 1989 with issued share capital between the founders of 50% each and will operate the scheme under its current (as of 2011) contract until the end of 2019.
+The company was created in 1989 with issued share capital between the founders of 50% each and was to operate the scheme under its contract until the end of 2019.
 Employees of the Prize Bond Company are seconded from the respective partner, FEXCO is responsible for administration, whilst An Post is responsible for accounting and marketing in addition to conducting the draws.

 The National Treasury Management Agency is responsible for the regulation of the company, since the Agency was established in 1990.

 Finance

 Originally bonds could be purchased as in units of five Irish pounds, with a minimum purchase of £10.
 Today the unit price is 6.25 Euros (equivalent to IR£4.92 at the final fixed exchange rate) and a minimum purchase of €25 is required.
 In September 2009 the Prize Bond fund exceeded €1bn for the first time.